-The Career Center sells a comprehensive assessment package to career explorers to assess their interests, values, skills and personality type.
+The Career & Re-Entry Center sells a comprehensive assessment package to career explorers to assess their interests, values, skills and personality type.
 This battery of assessments are called 'Take Charge Self-Directed Assessments'.
 This battery of assessments includes the Please Understand Me (personality type), Sigi 3 (online interactive which helps you evaluate; Values, Interests and Activities) and Eureka Microskills (online interactive system which helps you evaluate; Personality, Interests and job Skills and information relating to career exploration).
 The Take Charge packet is $35.00 for current students and $50.00 for alumni (within the last year) and community members (who have have been assigned a student ID from Saddleback).
-Speak to a Saddleback College Counselor or the Staff of the Center for Career and Life Development for more information.
+Speak to a Saddleback College Counselor or the Staff of the Career & Re-Entry Center for more information.

 Other tests offered by the Career Guidance Services include: Sigi, Eureka MicroSkills, Please Understand Me, and Strong Interest Inventory® tool (this is a partial list).
 Students are encouraged to review the results from any assessment with a counselor.
 During the Fall and Spring semesters, career counselors will be assigned to the Career Center on an appointment basis.
 Call 949-582-4575 to schedule an appointment.

 Please Understand Me

 Answer 72 questions that will indicate your personality type.
 Printouts for the original system will tell you how the personality type theory affects your personal and professional life.
 Printouts include what your career strengths and weaknesses are, what careers to avoid, and information relating to love and happiness.
 Please Understand Me is from the Keirsey Temperament theory and even includes how you should best go about the career search process. - Can only be taken in the Career Center computers.

 Strong Interest Inventory® Tool